spyker5/spyker5/README.md

 - 👋 Hi, I’m @spyker5
-- 👀 I’m interested in lear more about how to hack an facebook account.
+- 👀 I’m interested in learn more about how to hack an facebook account.
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on something usefull to Elon Musk
 - 📫 How to reach me, I'm fast, you can try it.